astropy/astropy/docs/development/index.rst

 {%else%}

-To read the developer documentation, you will need to go to the :ref:`latest developer version of the documentation
+To read the full contributor documentation, you will need to go to the :ref:`latest developer version of the documentation
 <astropy-dev:developer-docs>`.